PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 metadata, and constant-buffer clone from the normal direct path while retaining copy isolation at the only later mutation boundary.

+Serialization artifact lifetime is sequential as well as construction order.
+Each write-only GraphIndex and precision/quantized ModelIR reference is released immediately after its final writer or exporter consumer, before the next precision or quantization variant is built.
+Strict-integer calibration sample arrays are released as soon as their range report has captured the sample count; calibration ranges and the in-memory report remain only through the four variant builders and JSON write.
+Paths, timing records, and copied report dictionaries are the only state retained for later weight export and result assembly.
+This prevents otherwise sequential float32, float16, dynamic-range, integer, full-integer, and INT16-activation graphs from accumulating in one function frame.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each eligible DIV is replaced in graph order by an optional Cast, reciprocal Mul,